wolberine/docs/markdown/guide/connect/protocols.md

 To receive SMS messages from other SMS-capable devices, you must purchase a dedicated phone number for your Hologram device.
-This may be done from a device page on the Hologram Dashboard, under *Cloud & messaging* > *Configure phone number*.
+This may be done from a device page on the Hologram Dashboard, under *Cloud configuration* > *Configure phone number*.

 To read inbound SMSes on the device, you will likely need to use AT commands to